-1. In AE and A1-30 zones or other A zones where the BFE has been determined or can be reasonably obtained, new construction and substantial improvement of any residential structure shall have the lowest floor, including basement, elevated one foot or more above the BFE.
+1. In AE and A1-30 zones or other A zones where the BFE has been determined or can be reasonably obtained, Nnew construction and substantial improvement of any residential structure shall have the lowest floor, including basement, elevated at a minimum to orone foot or more above the BFE base flood elevation.
 Mechanical equipment and utilities shall be waterproofed or elevated at least one foot above the BFE.